changxiushanwu/rtplib3/README.md

 # rtplib3

-Drop in replacement for dSpace's rtplib2.

-**rtplib3** offers a drop in high level abstraction for rtplib2, HIL API MAPort Python and XIL API .NET MAPort
+**rtplib3** offers a high level Python drop module for rtplib2 that is compatible with HIL API MAPort Python and XIL API .NET MAPort.
+It does this by hiding the [rtplib2 to XIL API migration guide](https://www.dspace.com/support/patches/TASC/PAPI/RTPLIB2_XIL_API_PythonNET_Migration_Guide.pdf) behind a layer of abstraction.

 # Why?

 Executive Summary: Combination of Windows, dSpace and Matlab compatibilities are going to make a lot of current running code obsolete.
-Any scripts using rtplib2 or HIL API MAPort interfaces will no longer work once machines are upgraded to Windows 10.
+Any scripts using rtplib2 or HIL API MAPort interfaces might no longer work once machines are upgraded to Windows 10.

 Microsoft's main stream support for [Windows 7 ended January 13, 2015 and extended support ends January 14, 2020.](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).